jsmillie7/quick-portfolio/geomodeling/index.md

   <img src="images/KMZ_parse.png" width="100%">
 </p>

-For the full class, please see the Jupyter file.
+For the full class, please see the [Jupyter Notebook](/files/mountain_modeling.ipynb).

 #### Create an object to handle GeoTIFF data
 ###### Class: MapObject